ksylvain77/ai-native-flask-template/BOOTSTRAP_PROMPT.md

 3. **API**: Add endpoint to `{{MAIN_FILE}}`
 4. **Frontend**: Update templates/JS if needed

+## Discovery Process (IMPORTANT)

+**When starting a new project**: Conduct **conversational discovery** - ask ONE question at a time, listen to the answer, ask follow-ups, then move to the next topic.
+Fill PROJECT_GOALS.md as you learn, then create ROADMAP.md.

+**Don't**: Dump all questions at once or assume what the user wants.

 ## Documentation (Auto-Maintained)

 - **Primary**: `.github/copilot-instructions.md` (streamlined AI guide)